 I direct the Center for Community and Citizen Science at the UC Davis School of Education.
 Our mission is to help scientists, communities, and citizens collaborate on science to address environmental problems as a part of civic life.
 Learn more and sign up for our mailing list here.

 My background is in science and technology policy, with a focus on science funding institutions, and the role of science in decision making.
-Areas of past work include climate science, climate adaptation, ocean and coastal resources, and citizen science.
+Areas of past/current work include climate science, climate adaptation, ocean and coastal resources, watershed health, cooperative extension and community and citizen science.